codelingo/lingo/README.md

 ## Run a Review

+The `lingo` tool uses Tenets to review code.
 Tenets live in .lingo files.
-The `$ lingo init` command writes a .lingo file with a simple Tenet which finds all functions.
-Add a file, “test.php”, with the following source:
+The `$ lingo init` command adds a simple Tenet which finds all functions to get you started.
+To test this Tenet add a file, named “test.php”, with the following source code:

 ```PHP
 <?php